telerik/kendo-ui-core/docs/web/notification/overview.md

 	});
 	</script>

-## Hiding the notifications
+### Hide Notifications

-By default, the notifications remain visible for 5 seconds and then disappear.
-Clicking anywhere on them hides them right away.
+By default, Kendo UI Notifications remain visible for 5 seconds and then disappear.
+Clicking anywhere on a notification hides it right away.
+You can delay hiding, which is an option configurable in milliseconds.
+If you set a zero value, the automatic hiding is disabled.
+After its hiding animation is completed, the dismissed notification is removed from the DOM.
-If this is not intuitive enough for the users, a visible close button can be displayed.
-Hide delay is configurable in milliseconds.
-A zero value disables automatic hiding.

-After its hiding animation is complete, the dismissed notification is removed from the DOM.
+If you want to make the notification more intuitive for the end user, the widget allows for displaying a visible **Close** button.

-If needed, automatic hiding by clicking anywhere on the notifications can be disabled.
-In this case the notifications can be dismissed only with the button, if it is present.
+The default behavior of hiding a notification by clicking anywhere on it can be disabled.
+In this case, the notification can be dismissed only by clicking the **Close** button, if present.

-In addition, the ability to hide a notification manually can be postponed.
-The benefit of this feature is to prevent accidental hiding of notifications, which have just appeared.
+The option of hiding a notification manually can also be postponed, which is useful if you want to prevent users from accidentally hiding a notification, which has just appeared.
+Note that by default the option to postpone the hiding of a notification is disabled.
-By default, postponing is disabled.

-### Example - manage hide settings
+The example below demonstrates how to manage the hiding settings of a notification.

+###### Example

     <span id="notification"></span>